ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 ```
 {: caption="Example 17.
 Confirmation of actions generated by `ibmcloud dev create`." caption-side="bottom"}
+`Example 17.
+Confirmation of actions generated by ibmcloud dev create`

 That last statement from Example 17 means that if you view your current directory, a new subdirectory `webapplication` should
 now be visible.
 Inside the `webapplication` directory you will find a scaffold of your new Node.js application.
 However, while